Master of Science in Information

-The Master in Library and Information Studies enables students to gain a solid foundation in areas such as general librarianship, information architecture & technology, information needs & services, youth information needs & services, as well as design an individualized program of study.
-Students will gain the theoretical basis needed to build the knowledge, skills and abilities necessary to function effectively in professional positions within Library and Information Studies (LIS).
+The Master of Science in Information enables students to gain a solid foundation in areas such as general librarianship, information architecture & technology, information needs & services, youth information needs & services, as well as design an individualized program of study.
+Students will gain the theoretical basis needed to build the knowledge, skills and abilities necessary to function effectively in professional positions within Information Studies.
 Students will demonstrate an understanding of the basic principles of the profession, in order to analyze critically their current role(s) and establish future directions for the information fields, gain knowledge of techniques and skills that underlie basic information activities, and develop the ability to adapt to changing demands and opportunities for information provision within society, including the application of emerging techniques and technologies.

 The Master degree is accredited by the American Library Association (ALA) and the Southern Association of Colleges and Schools (SACS).